The CTI Echo Chamber: Fragmentation, Overlap, and Vendor Specificity in Twenty Years of Cyber Threat Reporting: Methodology

 \subsection{Removing Duplicates}

-Based on the high precision of \modelname{} for extracting the report title, publication year, and vendor, we perform a second deduplication stage to refine the initial hash-based filtering (\S\ref{sec:source_gathering}).
-Hashes alone can diverge when minor metadata or rendering changes alter the binary without affecting content.
-We group the 13,308 reports by the tuple (title, year, vendor).
-This flags 1,185 files that collapse into 543 title groups.
-The remaining 12,223 reports have unique titles.
-Not all items sharing the same title, year and vendor are duplicates: some reports are explicitly multi-part; appendices and executive summaries may be published as separate documents; and some items are updates to an earlier release.
+Based on the high precision of \modelname{} for extracting the report title and year we perform a deduplication stage.
+We group the 17,380 reports by the tuple (title, year).
+This flags 2,103 files that collapse into 978 title groups.
+The remaining 15,702 reports have unique titles.
+Not all items sharing the same title and year are duplicates: some reports are explicitly multi-part; appendices and executive summaries may be published as separate documents; and some items are updates to an earlier release.
 Such cases are retained.
-In total, we identify and remove 547 duplicates.
+In total, we identify and remove 943 duplicates.
 Common causes included: page orientation or layout differences (portrait vs. landscape, one, two or three columns), presence or absence of embedded images (we retain the version with images), variations in web footers (e.g., site owner information, inclusion/exclusion of blog comments), minor aesthetic revisions across crawl times, and superficial branding changes (like vendor or team naming).
-We also remove two clusters of sizes 7 and 11 files comprising artifacts that do not contain actual CTI information but data inserted by anti-scraping protections.
+We also remove two clusters of sizes 7 and 11 files comprising artifacts that do not contain actual CTI information but non-CTI artifacts generated by anti-scraping mechanisms.

 Table~\ref{tab:cti_datasets} reports the number of entities in the resulting dataset (\datasetname) after applying all methodological steps.
-The results are disaggregated by report type and include a derived dataset, \subsetname, which is described in the following section.
+The results are disaggregated by report type and include a derived dataset, \subsetname{}, composed of reports of type \texttt{Malware and Vulnerability Analysis (MVA)}, \texttt{Campaign Analysis (CA)}, \texttt{Threat Actor Analysis (TAA)} and \texttt{ITI}, which is described in the following section.

 \begin{graybox} \textbf{Takeaway.} High-precision LLM-assisted labeling for large-scale CTI datasets is viable, provided rigorous pre- and post-processing are employed to normalize heterogeneous entities such as vendor, threat actor, and victimology data.
 Furthermore, researchers must account for the tendency of models to augment labels with external knowledge, a behavior that may enhance or compromise dataset integrity depending on the research objective. \end{graybox}